deltaluca/nape/doc/readme.md

 </class>
 ```

-## Example page
+## Demo page.

-the package is normally just "" to denote an example to be placed at the index of the documentation, but can be set to a specific package to be listed on that packages page instead if it is a very specific example rather than a 'this is what nape can do' example or something :P
+the package is normally just "" to denote a demo to be placed at the index of the documentation, but can be set to a specific package to be listed on that packages page instead if it is a very specific demo rather than a 'this is what nape can do' demo or something :P

 The name 'swf' for the xml tag is a bit of a misnomer since no actual .swf needs be included.